Day Trip from Venice to Padua

 Since Padua is less touristy than for instance Venice, prices at restaurants and bars are significantly lower.
 Due to the many students living in the city, it is more internationally oriented so that you can try also cuisines from other countries once you’ve had your fair share of pizza’n’pasta.

 A place you should definitely visit when in Padua is the classicist Café Pedrocchi.
-Located in Via VIII febbraio, it is a historic café of international fame.
+Located in Via VIII Febbraio, it is a historic café of international fame.
 Since until 1916, it was open day and night, it was also known as the Café without doors.
 For over a century, it was a prestigious meeting point frequented by intellectuals, students, academics, and politicians.

 Visiting Organized